Where to Get Medical Care

-Where you are treated makes a difference in terms of convenience and in the cost of care.
+Where you are treated makes a difference in terms of convenience and the cost of care.

-Keep in mind, if you have a true emergency, such as symptoms of a heart attack or stroke, or a serious cut or injury, don't hesitate to go to the emergency room.
+Keep in mind, if you have a true emergency, like signs of a heart attack or stroke, or a serious cut or injury, don't hesitate to go to the emergency room.
 That's what it's there for.
-But when an injury or illness is less serious pressing, take some time to review your options.
+But when an injury or illness is less serious, take some time to review your choices.
 Often, a medical self-care guide can help you make a decision.

 Here are some of the newer treatment facilities:

 Urgent-care centers provide medical care for conditions that aren't an immediate, serious threat to life or health.
 They are not intended to provide emergency care.
-In many cases, they are like a walk-in doctor's office.
+In many cases, they are like a walk-in health care provider's office.

 Many people use these clinics as their primary health care providers.
 Others use them only for walk-in treatment for illnesses or injuries.

-Advantages: Many urgent-care centers charge about the same as or a little more than a health care provider's office, but they may be only half the cost of the hospital emergency department, with far less waiting time.
+Advantages.
+Many urgent-care centers charge about the same as or a little more than a health care provider's office.
+Yet they may be only half the cost of the hospital emergency department.
+And the waiting time is far less.
 Many offer convenient on-site laboratory testing and X-rays.
 Some also fill prescriptions.
 You won't have to wait while patients with more serious illnesses or injuries are being treated like in emergency rooms.
-The centers stay open later than most health care providers' offices and some are open nearly every day of the year.
+The centers stay open later than most health care providers' offices.
+Some are open nearly every day of the year.
 If you need more care than they can provide, they’ll get you to an emergency department quickly.

 Ambulatory surgery centers